 - ENG 1103-Developmental English.
 Primarily for foreign students, this course in writing stresses basic communications skills-writing of paragraphs, outlines, summaries and essays.
 A general review of mechanics, and reading for ideas are also included.
-Three semester hours. - ENG 1113-1123-English Composition.
-This course, a basic requirement in any college curriculum, draws upon the aeras of reading, writing, speaking and listening, vocabulary building, elementary research, literary genre, fiction, poetry, critical analysis, and drama.
+Three semester hours. - ENG 1113A-1123A-English.
+This course is presently designed for students scoring above the 75 percentile (College Bound Norms) in the English section of the ACT.
+The basic requirements of reading, writing, speaking, listening, vocabulary building, elementary research, and critical analysis are supplemented to further develop the initiative, resourcefulness, and creativity of the student.
+Since more sophisticated writing and additional reading are required throughout the year, the course may eventually lead to the establishment of an honors course.
+1113A is a prerequisite to 1123A.
+Three semester hours each. - ENG 1113-1123-English Composition.
+This course, a basic requirement in any college curriculum, draws upon the areas of reading, writing, speaking and listening, vocabulary building, elementary research, literary genre, fiction, poetry, critical analysis, and drama.
 1113 is a prerequisite to 1123.
 Three semester hours each.
-(ENG 1113 and 1123 are prerequisite to the following courses.) - ENG 1213-Honors Composition I. Course designed to develop the expository writing skills of academically talented students.
-Emphasizes logical thinking, objective analysis, clear organization of material, and precise writing.
-Enrollment by invitation.
-Three semester hours. - ENG 1223-Honors Composition II.
-Course builds upon the skills acquired in first semester composition.
-Special attention is given to critical reading of selections from various literary genres, to written analyses based upon the selections, to using the library, and to documented research writing.
-Enrollment by invitation.
-Three semester hours. - ENG 2133-Creative Writing.
+(ENG 1113 and 1123 are prerequisite to the following courses.) - ENG 2133-Creative Writing.
 This course is designed for the student interested in writing fiction, poetry, or informal essay and will consist of readings and practical writing experiences in these genres.
 Three semester hours. - ENG 2213-American Literature, A Survey.
 The course is a survey of American literature from colonial times to the present, designed to develop an appreciation of our American heritage.
 Three semester hours.